myistudio/SalonManagement/CASHIER_LOGIN.md

-# Cashier Login Access Guide
+# Executive Login Access Guide

-## How Cashiers Can Access the System
+## How Executives Can Access the System

 ### Step 1: Account Creation
-Cashiers need to be invited by a Store Manager or Super Admin:
+Executives need to be invited by a Store Manager or Super Admin:
 1. Store Manager logs into the salon system
 2. Goes to Staff Management page
 3. Clicks "Add Staff" button
-4. Enters cashier's email address
+4. Enters executive's email address
-5. Selects "Cashier" role
+5. Selects "Executive" role
 6. System creates account automatically

-### Step 2: Cashier Login Process
+### Step 2: Executive Login Process
 1. Visit your salon's application URL
 2. Click the login button (uses Replit Auth)
 3. Log in with the same email address used for invitation
-4. System will recognize you as a cashier and show appropriate interface
+4. System will recognize you as an executive and show appropriate interface

-### Cashier Access Permissions
+### Executive Access Permissions
 **✓ Can Access:**
 - Dashboard (sales overview)
 - Customer management (add, edit, search)